jclehner/bcm2-utils/doc/boltenv.md

 BOLT environment variable store
 ===============================

+This format is used by Broadcom's BOLT bootloader on ARM platforms.
+The environment variables are stored on a separate flash partition.
+Note that this partition may be encrypted using a device-specific unique key.

 Numbers are stored in little-endian, unless otherwise noted.

 | Offset | Type     | Name        | Comment                                     |